Not ready for study.

 Now the attribute is the sentence حسنٌ وجهُه handsome, his face is. حسن in this sentence is a fronted info.

-The participle-like adjective cannot govern a non-sababi overt doer
+The static adjectival noun cannot govern a non-sababi overt doer

 In section (ref) above, we saw that an doer participle can govern a non-sababi overt doer.
-Unlike the doer participle the participle-like adjective can only govern a sababi overt doer.
+Unlike the doer participle the static adjectival noun can only govern a sababi overt doer.
 So we cannot say:

 - ✗ مررت برجل حَسَنٍ عمرٌو في داره [البسيط لابن أبي الربيع 1075]